Welcome to Year 5!

 - look at the vocabulary in the text and discuss meanings

-- answer comprehension questions independently
+- answer comprehension questions with support from a TA

 - complete a follow up activity based on the book - it could be a prediction or a summary for example.

 We will be doing a short spellings session each day, where the children are learning, practising and applying the new words.
 During these sessions, the children will be focusing on Year 5 words and spelling rules.
 I will also be sending home weekly spellings and we will have spelling tests each week.

 We will also be incorporating grammar lessons into our English lessons, as well as a separate SPaG session where we will practise previous learning.

 For Autumn 1, we will begin by focusing on Place Value, we will focus on:

 - Reading, writing, ordering and comparing numbers to at least 1,000,000 and determine the value of each digit.

 - Rounding any number up to 1,000,000 to the nearest 10, 100, 1000, 10,000 or 100,000.